β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 10.4 - Other Fraud: Card-Absent Environment

-What it means: The customer claims they did not authorize the payment (card was not physically present).
+What it means: The customer claims they did not authorize the payment.
+This typically arrives as a non-defendable fraud notification, but may occasionally reach Chargeback stage.

 Signed work order or service agreement